-Boxed context entries for contexts that do not have a result box are accessible outside the context (as QNs), subject to the scope rules ed in clause 10.3.2.9.
+Boxed context entries for contexts that do not have a result box are accessible outside the context (as QNs), subject to the scope rules defined pause 10.3.2.11.
 Boxed context entries for contexts that have a result box are not accessible outside the context.